learn-co-curriculum/java-date-calendar-class/README.md

 we see nearly every constructor and method is deprecated.
 This is due to the shortcomings of the `Date` class.
 The `Date` class once "allowed the formatting and parsing of date strings.
-Unfortunately, the API for these functions was not amenable to internalization."
+Unfortunately, the API for these functions was not amenable to internationalization."
 With that said, Java decided to introduce a new class to handle these limitations and work with the `Date` class.

 ## Java's `Calendar` Class